intragentt/nabludatel-platform/README.md

 Example scenario using the architecture:
 	•	A client logs into their client-admin and adds a new page “About Us”, drags some components (Hero and TextBlock) and enters text.
 When they hit save/publish, the client-admin calls the backend API to save this page structure in the DB for site ABC.
 	•	The client then hits “Publish Site”.
-The backend (or site-runner service) takes site ABC’s data and either:
+The backend (or kyanchir service) takes site ABC’s data and either:
 	•	Static case: generates sites/ABC/about-us.html (and updates any navigation menus, etc.) and marks the site as published.
 Now, when someone visits abc.yourplatform.com/about-us, the server serves that static file.
 	•	SSR case: or, if using SSR, it simply means the new content is already in the DB; the Next.js app will now render the updated “About Us” on the fly when requested, since it pulls from DB (or you may have a cache flush mechanism).
 	•	Either way, the new page is live.
 The client’s custom domain (say www.clientsite.com) is CNAME’d to abc.yourplatform.com, so the content shows up on their domain seamlessly.